RoySegall/gizra.com/app/_posts/2016-10-13-jekyll-starter-kit.md

 # A case study

-I take my own little resume website and using Jekyll Starter Kit generator I convert it from just the Jekyll website it was before, to a full PWA website.
+Take my own little resume website and using Jekyll Starter Kit generator I convert it from just the Jekyll website it was before, to a full PWA website.

 The old website was load 7 requests and finish loading in 370 ms.